Sandboxes and "moisture farmers" simulations are DAMN boring

 Of course there's always a risk.
 Let's take an example scenario:

-You need to transport a batch of important goods to another region.
-These goods are heavy and you'll need about three carts to be able to transfer them all at once.
-The region where they need to be delivered is distant but the route looks relatively safe.
+You need to transport a batch of important goods from a region to another.
+These goods are heavy and you calculate that you’ll need about three wagons to be able to transfer them all at once.
+The region where they need to be delivered is distant but the route to it looks relatively safe.
 Now you have a choice.
-The carts are very slow and they only move on roads.
+The wagons are very slow and they only move on roads.
 You can decide to escort the caravan personally, maybe with the help of some of your friends to be able to fight back if the caravan is spotted by a group of enemy players that is camping a bridge or a crossroad.
-Or you can just assign a number of NPC guards to the caravan and hope that they will be enough to safely escort it to destination.
-During the travel three "odds" could happen, the first is that the caravan is attacked by a roaming group of creatures, the second is that it is attacked by enemy players and the third is that a cart breaks and needs to be repaired (so a time loss).
+Or you could just assign a number of “NPC guards” to the caravan and hope that they will be sufficient to safely escort it to destination.
+During this travel three “odds” could happen, the first is that the caravan is attacked by a roaming group of creatures, the second is that it is attacked by enemy players and the third is that a cart breaks and needs to be repaired (so a time loss).

-There's still the risk.
+There’s still the risk.
 The convoy could be assaulted by a group of enemy players infiltrated in your territory or get slowed down by problems (the carts breaking and requiring time to repair) or attacked by roaming creatures.
 This last possibility is the less worrying since you know the territory and know how many guards you need to assign to the caravan for it to be safe.
 But to reduce the risks you could always ask a friend to go meet the convoy at a point to check if everything is okay, if it is on time and if the guards are still all alive.
-If they aren't your friend could spawn some more to reassign them.
-Or maybe stop the convy at the nearby village or replot the route because a battle started not far away, on the road that the convoy is supposed to follow.
+If they aren’t your friend could spawn some more to reassign them.
+Or maybe stop the convoy at the nearby village or re-plot the route because a battle started not far away, on the road that the convoy is supposed to follow.

-Once a convoy (or any other NPC under your direct control) is out of sight, you don't receive anymore informations from it, if not after a one-hour delay.
-If some of them die you'll only know an hour later.
-Plus, you don't have detailed informations about their positions, to find them you would need to use another system that will be pricey, so not always convenient.
+Once a convoy (or any other NPC under your direct control) is out of sight, you don’t receive anymore information from it, if not after a one-hour delay.
+If some of them die you’ll only know an hour later.
+Plus, you don’t have detailed information about their positions, to find them you would need to use another system that will be pricey, so not always convenient.
 This opens up to the possibilities of the enemy players.

 Enemy players can attack convoys for many reasons, they can damage the carts and slow down the convoy, or even steal the goods and capture your NPCs (which will swap faction after a set amount of time after being captured).
-Plus they can decapitate the dead NPCs and impale their heads to leave "landmarks" in the location of the battle.
-As a sign and dare to the enemy realm, a sort of gruesome "we were here".
+Plus they can behead the dead NPCs and impale their heads to leave “landmarks” in the location of the battle.
+As a sign and dare to the enemy realm, a sort of gruesome “we were here”.
 Why this?
 Because while you can know if an NPC dies through the UI, you still cannot know how it died or where.
 If the convoy is attacked by creatures it is possible that the cart is sitting there with most of the goods intact, so recoverable.
-It makes a sense for the players to try to find out what happened and for the enemy players the choice to "clean" the area to not leave any trace or decide leave a sign of their passage as a "challenge".
+It makes a sense for the players to try to find out what happened and for the enemy players the choice to “clean” the area to not leave any trace or decide leave a sign of their passage as a challenge.

-Then you can even continue to add depth, like adding an experience system for the NPCs so that they "level up" and increase their powers.
-They would become like secondary characters, maybe developing situational skills and competencies (think to the specialization system of the units used in Civ 4).
-The point is that there is no real "grind".
-You just schedule the NPCs to do their work and continue to play what you consider fun while automating what you consider boring.
+The real purpose of this idea is to kill the “grind”.
+You schedule the NPCs to do their work and continue to play what you consider fun while automating what you consider boring.
 Hey, there may be even players that like to harvest, craft, patrol and escort instead of going to fight the battles.
-And they would have the possibility to do so without using the "bots" and with the advantage of being able to perform those activities with an increased efficency.
-The system gives you a choice.
+And they would have the possibility to do so without using NPCs, and with the advantage of being able to perform those activities with an increased efficiency.
+The system gives you just a choice.
 The choice to choose that part of the gameplay you find interesting, focusing on it completely or do a bit of everything in the measure you choose.
 Without FORCING obligatory chores on you.

-Automating tasks doesn't mean that these tasks happen out of the game, of course.
-This idea wouldn't work on an instanced game space or one exclusively PvE where everything is protected and predictable.
+Automating tasks doesn’t mean that these tasks happen out of the game, of course.
+This idea wouldn’t work on an instanced game space or one exclusively PvE where everything is protected and predictable.
 But it becomes valuable on a full, persistent world.
-Where the automated NPCs are "real" entities that perform the tasks in the same way a player would, while remaining vulnerable.
-Perfect for the "sandbox".
+Where the automated NPCs are “real” entities that perform the tasks in the same way a player would, while remaining vulnerable.

-There isn't anymore the need to struggle to make boring activities fun even when they obviously cannot become so, no matter how hard you try.
-A level of realism is needed so that the game has a decent scope, or we would have just a big, superficial arcade that isn't going to suggest anything interesting (no dynamism, no emergent gameplay, no choices.
-Just the same treadmill).
+There isn’t anymore the need to struggle to make boring activities fun even when they obviously cannot become so, no matter how hard you try.
+A level of realism is needed so that the game has a decent scope, or we would have just a big, superficial arcade that isn’t going to make anything interesting (no dynamism, no emergent gameplay, no choices.
+Just the same treadmill and linear direction).
 So we are back at the original quote up there.
-These sandboxes aren't doomed to have boring, unavoidable parts.
-We don't even need to transform every little chore that is needed to support the emergent level into something fun.
-Because there's always the possibility to automate those activities that the players don't want to deal with.
+These sandboxes aren’t doomed to have boring, unavoidable parts.
+We don’t even need to transform every little chore that is needed to support the emergent level into something fun.
+Because there’s always the possibility to automate those activities that the players don’t want to deal with.

-With again two obligatory premises that already exist in EvE and in my original idea:
+Requiring two obligatory premises that already exist in EvE and in my original idea:

 1) The world must be persistent